What Is Stellar (XLM)? | A Guide to the Common Man’s Financial Network

-On its website, Stellar Lumens advertises itself as an open-sourced, distributed payments infrastructure, built on the premise that the international community needs “a worldwide financial network open to anyone.”
-Stellar Lumens will fill this need, connecting individuals, institutions, and payment systems through its platform.
+Stellar advertises itself as an open-sourced, distributed payments infrastructure, built on the premise that the international community needs “a worldwide financial network open to anyone.”
+The project is filling this need, connecting individuals, institutions, and payment systems through its platform.

-In doing so, the Stellar Lumen’s team wants to make monetary transactions cheaper, quicker, and more reliable than they are under current systems.
-In addition, their protocol would connect people from all over the world by allowing for more efficient cross-border payments.
+In doing so, the Stellar team wants to make monetary transactions cheaper, quicker, and more reliable than they are under current systems.
+Additionally, their protocol connects people from all over the world by allowing for more efficient cross-border payments.

-Like (most) all other cryptocurrencies, Stellar Lumens bears that beautiful buzzword that has become the hallmark of blockchain technology: decentralization.
-The Stellar network runs on a web of decentralized servers supported by an international consortium of individuals and entities.
+Like (almost) all other cryptocurrencies, Stellar bears that beautiful buzzword that has become the hallmark of blockchain technology: decentralization.
+The network runs on a web of decentralized servers supported by an international consortium of individuals and entities.
 These servers support the distributed ledger that keeps track of the network’s data and transactions.

-In practice, the Stellar protocol will function like a more inclusive, more flexible PayPal.
-To start using Stellar, you would need to upload funds to an anchor on the network.
+In practice, the Stellar protocol functions like a more inclusive, more flexible PayPal.
+To start using it, you need to upload funds to an anchor on the network.
 Much like a bank or PayPal, this anchor then holds your money and issues credit to your virtual wallet in its stead.

 You might be wondering why you need to exchange debit for credit with an anchor in the first place.
 Well, anchors serve as a bridge for any given currency and the Stellar network.
 The swap allows you to formally convert your funds into Stellar’s public ledger.

-If you wanted to exchange, say GBP for EUR, you’d place an order in Stellar’s orderbook.
+If you wanted to exchange, say GBP for EUR, you’d place an order in Stellar’s order book.
 That order then enters the global marketplace, which you can also consult to see how your order stacks up against others like it.
 Note that this exchange is not limited to fiat currency only.
-It will include cryptocurrency and fiat trading pairs as well.
+It also includes cryptocurrency and fiat trading pairs as well.

 As we previously noted, Stellar allows you to freely send money across borders without the hassle of formal banking procedures or currency exchange.